 Alonso edges ahead in title race against all the odds 26 June, 2012 European GP winner Fernando Alonso savours an emotional victory in Valencia Jun.26 (Reuters) Ferrari‘s Fernando Alonso, in the manner of a top cyclist on a racing tour – as befits the cycling fan that he is, has made the breakaway and now it is up to the rest of the Formula One pack to reel him in as the battle for the top spot in the championship points table intensifies ahead of the British Grand Prix.
 The Spaniard’s stirring victory in his home European Grand Prix in Valencia made him the first repeat winner in eight races in a thoroughly, wonderfully unpredictable season.
 A massive achievement, considering that his Ferrari F2012 is (still) not the fastest car on the grid, inspite of possibly the most intensive development and redevelopment programme ever undertaken by Ferrari, after their pre season testing revealed that the car had some major weaknesses.
 That success may have been against the odds, with Alonso starting 11th on the grid and Red Bull‘s Sebastian Vettel on pole and charging to victory before an alternator failure brought his car to a halt while leading.
 Yet the young double world champion has now surged 20 points clear of Red Bull’s Mark Webber in second place, with McLaren‘s Lewis Hamilton a further three points behind.
 Sunday was Alonso’s 20th successive race in the points, a run stretching back to Valencia last June, and only two of those finishes have been out of the top five.
 With seven different winners in the first seven races, consistency has become the name of the championship game and Alonso, repeatedly getting more out of the car than anyone would have thought possible, has been the master.
 “This victory is very important because our main rivals in the championship had some problems.
 Reliability is a key factor this year and you need to score points every time,” said Ferrari principal Stefano Domenicali.
 Until Sunday the championship rivals had all been tightly bunched together with nobody managing to get more than seven points clear at the top since the first race of the year.
 Briton Hamilton, who was left fuming after a collision with Venezuelan Pastor Maldonado’s Williams pitched him into the wall and out of the race on the penultimate lap, arrived in Spain just two points clear of Alonso.
 After last month’s Monaco Grand Prix Alonso was three points clear of Vettel who had been level at the top with the Spaniard after the Spanish Grand Prix in Barcelona.
 Vettel, in turn, was four points clear at the top after the Bahrain race in April while Hamilton had a lead of two points after China and Alonso was five points ahead after Malaysia in March.
 The Spaniard has now put clear distance between himself and the rest but there are many miles to cover and mountains to climb with more than half the season ahead.
 It could take rivals several races to reduce the gap, however, even if they will be pointing at their own mechanical misfortunes to show how quickly the situation can change.
 “Fernando’s finished every race, he drove brilliantly…but he’ll have a tough weekend at some point,” said Red Bull team principal Christian Horner whose advice to Vettel on Sunday was “keep your chin up, it’s a long championship and it’ll come back to you.”
 Ferrari also know that Alonso’s driving is flattering their car and they have to keep on improving it after the slow start to the season.
 Vettel’s dominance in practice and qualifying in Valencia, and the way in which he vanished into the distance at the start of the race, left no doubts about just how fast the Red Bull is.
 The Lotus, too, was very quick in the sweltering conditions while McLaren continued to blow hot and cold.
 “The car is at another level from what we were seeing at the beginning of the season but it is not yet the car that is the quickest,” Domenicali told reporters.
 “The Red Bull that I have seen this weekend is the quickest in terms of pure performance.
 In the race it was leading comfortably, the pace was very strong.
 That is something we need to look at.”
 Subbed by AJN.
-Tweet Related NewsAlonso: Feeling very proud to be a Spanish sportsman at the momentFerrari: This is Ferrari at its very best, the one everyone wants to see!Alonso: This result is a cold shower because our expectations were highFerrari: We are disappointed and there’s no point in denying itFerrari: Improving performance of the F2012 is still very intensiveAlonso: Whatever team-mate comes to Ferrari in the future will be welcomeMassa: I would be very happy to be the eighth winnerAlonso: At Ferrari the key is for two drivers to make one car quickMassa: I’m much happier because I can drive the F2012 the way I like nowAlonso: It’s not my intention to leave Ferrari Kimi4WC It’s good advantage he accumulated.
+Tweet Related NewsAlonso: Feeling very proud to be a Spanish sportsman at the momentFerrari: This is Ferrari at its very best, the one everyone wants to see!Alonso: This result is a cold shower because our expectations were highFerrari: We are disappointed and there’s no point in denying itFerrari: Improving performance of the F2012 is still very intensiveAlonso: Whatever team-mate comes to Ferrari in the future will be welcomeMassa: I would be very happy to be the eighth winnerAlonso: At Ferrari the key is for two drivers to make one car quickMassa: I’m much happier because I can drive the F2012 the way I like nowAlonso: Ferrari is bigger than any one individual Kimi4WC It’s good advantage he accumulated.
 His rivals must not miss a beat to reduce it.
 But I think if Red Bull, McLaren or Lotus do not get similar DNFs, Alonso is a sitting duck in his Ferrari.
 If they do I’m sure Alonso will be ready to punish them I think Kimi as he usually does, will have very strong second part of the season.
 Hamilton is always a threat.
 Red Bull have some similarities with McLaren concerning some places they not as strong as in other for some reason, but unlike McLaren they been “slow” in very few places.
 Can’t wait for next GP!!!!!!!!!!
 Harsha I really believe that Sebastian Vettel was only one who can stop Alonso but this was going down to wire and Unpredictable Harsha “Vettel’s dominance in practice and qualifying in Valencia, and the way in which he vanished into the distance at the start of the race, left no doubts about just how fast the Red Bull is. ” Says all about RBR and it’s time for race of Upgrades In Silverstone we can see Who can win the race And if Button was still performing like this and Mclaren hurt Lewis Points Lotus and Ferrari(May be) will push them to 4th place in Constructors Lauda Fan Yeah, even Alonso can’t believe he’s on the point.